MOTT, British Lions and related artists albums

-After Hunter left, the band soldiered on releasing two albums in 1975 and 1976.
+After Hunter left, the band soldiered on as MOTT releasing two albums in 1975 and 1976.
 Another change of vocalist and a name change to British Lions resulted in an excellent debut album in 1978.
-They did record a second album, released some time after their demise and impossibly hard to find.
+They did record a second album, released some time after their demise and at the time impossibly hard to find.

 Recent years have seen all albums released on CD, together with some archive live performances and demos.

 Recruiting a new guitarist (Ray Major) and a new vocalist (Nigel Benjamin), and shortening their name to MOTT, they recorded two albums in 1975 and 1976.

 Both original Mott albums are now available on CD, together with an archive live album and an album of demoes and other oddities.

 - Drive On .
 1975 CBS (UK)/Columbia (USA).
 Their first album after Ian's departure.

 - Shouting and Pointing .
 1976 CBS (UK)/Columbia (USA).
 Excellent second album, a shame Benjamin decided (a mere six months later) this wasn't for him.